Labour Students: Internal organisation

-Labour Students is a 'socialist society', affiliated to the Labour Party.
-This means that, whilst its aims are broadly in line with the wider party, Labour Students is an independent organisation and is entitled to democratically determine its own policy and governance.
-Labour Students members are entitled to vote in the affiliates section of Labour leadership elections.
+Prior to 2019, Labour Students was a 'socialist society', affiliated to the Labour Party.
+This means that, whilst its aims were broadly in line with the wider party, Labour Students was an independent organisation and was entitled to democratically determine its own policy and governance.
+Labour Students members were entitled to vote in the affiliates section of Labour leadership elections.